What is "Supported Living?"

 Does your company have transportation available?

 Yes!
 We provide full transportation based upon the individual’s needs.
-We have a fleet of approximately 100 vehicles which includes full size vans, wheelchair accessible vans, minivans, and vehicles.
+We have a fleet of vehicles which includes full size vans, wheelchair accessible vans, minivans, and vehicles.
 We provide transportation to doctor appointments, community outings, etc.